 Keepin’ it horizontal with a brace

 Now that hoop does not stay horizontal by itself.
-To support the hoop, take 1.5 meters of PVC pipe to serve as a brace.
-At the ends of the tube you screw a small screw eye.
-Then attach the PVC tube to the mast and to the other side of the hoop with cable ties via the screw eyes.
+To support the hoop, take 1.5m (5 ft) of PVC electrical pipe to serve as a brace.
+At the ends of the tube you drill a 5-6mm (1/4″) hole.
+Then attach the PVC tube to the mast and to the other side of the hoop with cable ties through the hole.
 Apart from a PVC pipe, you can of course use any other non-conductive material.
-A broomstick also works fine…
+An old broomstick also works.

 Tune the dipole by folding back its ends

 The tuning is done by varying the length of the dipole.
-This is easiest if you first fold the ends of the dipole back about five centimeters.
+This is easiest if you first fold the ends of the dipole back about 5cm (2″).
 Then adjust the folded back length until the halo is optimally tuned.
 Most DX on 6m roughly takes place between 50.0 and 50.5 MHz.

 Common mode choke

 To prevent common mode currents on your coax, you can make a simple common mode choke for this antenna from its coax cable.
-Just roll up the coax at the plug approximately four times with a maximum diameter of 8cm (3″).
+Just roll up the coax at the plug approximately four times with a maximum diameter of 6-8cm (3″).
 That should already be quite effective.
-You can also use some ferrite beads material #43

 The higher the better

 As mentioned earlier in this article, the halo is a horizontally polarized antenna.
 With horizontally polarized antennas, the ground below affects the radiation pattern.
 The higher above the ground, the less the influence, the stronger the signal in the low beam angles.
 Especially on the 6 meter band, the signals with a low beam angle are the most valuable.
 Besides that it is of course always better if your antenna looks out above the roofs.
 So get this antenna as high as possible.